 Our paper also contributes to the literature featuring variable markups.
-These papers include Jung et al. (2019) and Atkeson and Burstein (2008).
-As in Jung et al. (2019), we consider non-homothetic preferences and a market structure that gives rise to variable markups across firms.
+These papers include Jung, Simonovska and Weinberger (2019) and Atkeson and Burstein (2008).
+As in Jung, Simonovska and Weinberger (2019), we consider non-homothetic preferences and a market structure that gives rise to variable markups across firms.
 Relative to their paper, we also consider vertically differentiated products, quality upgrading opportunities, and specific trade costs that give rise to the "Washington Apples" effect.
 Our framework, therefore, allows for much of the variation across countries and firms to be attributed not to variation in market power but to variation in quality of output.
-Allowing for quality upgrading helps to make the model with variable markups more consistent with the well-known pattern in the data that the most successful exporters tend to charge the highest prices (e.g. Manova and Zhang, 2012; Harrigan et al., 2015).
+Allowing for quality upgrading helps to make the model with variable markups more consistent with the well-known pattern in the data that the most successful exporters tend to charge the highest prices (e.g. Manova and Zhang, 2012; Harrigan, Ma and Shlychkov, 2015).
 Moreover, our framework highlights the differential effect of specific and ad valorem trade costs on the international distribution of prices.